Occupational health and safety

-In addition to the management system, Wärtsilä companies apply occupational health and safety programmes as required by local legislation, which are normally developed by occupational health and safety committees consisting of representatives of the companies' management and personnel.
-Altogether 71% of Wärtsilä companies have an occupational health and safety committee.
+In addition to the management system, Wärtsilä companies apply occupational health and safety programmes as required by local legislation.
+These are normally developed by occupational health and safety committees made up of company management and personnel representatives.
+Altogether, 78% of Wärtsilä companies have an occupational health and safety committee.

-The indicators used to measure occupational health and safety performance include the number of accidents, the time of absence due to sickness and the frequency of accidents.
+The indicators used to measure occupational health and safety performance include the number of accidents, the time of absence due to sickness, and the frequency of accidents.
 Wärtsilä has set a corporate level target of achieving zero lost time injuries.
-This target is a long-term commitment from the company to strengthen safety culture, and it requires actions from all Wärtsilä companies and employees.
-The safety performance of the companies is monitored on a monthly basis and the results are reviewed in the Board of Management.
+This target is a long-term commitment from the company to strengthen a safety culture, and it requires actions from all Wärtsilä companies and employees.
+The safety performance of the companies is monitored on a monthly basis and the results are reviewed by the Board of Management.
 To further strengthen Wärtsilä’s safety culture, a new global programme known as ZeroMindset has been introduced.
 ZeroMindset will focus on three key elements: our leaders, the shared safety mindset of individuals, and effective safety tools and practices.

-In 2012, Wärtsilä launched a global Zero Injury training program comprising a 4-hour e-learning and 4-hour practical training session.
-The target group for the training consists of Wärtsilä´s front-line personnel working in factories, workshops and customer premises.
-The e-learning has been translated into nine major languages in order to ensure effective training in different countries.
+In 2015, Wärtsilä continued the global Zero Injury training programme comprising a 4-hour e-learning and 4-hour practical training session.
+The target group for the training consists of Wärtsilä's front-line personnel working in factories, workshops, and customer premises.
+The e-learning has been translated into 11 major languages in order to ensure effective training in different countries.
 Since the implementation period started in 2012, a total of 8,940 employees have completed the e-learning, and 5,100 employees the practical training.
 During 2015, the amount of participants in practical training increased by 2,000.
 As a new element, zero injury e-learning for office personnel was introduced so as to have full coverage for this training.